pods-framework/pods-gravity-forms/readme.txt

 Please report bugs or request featured on [GitHub](https://github.com/pods-framework/pods-gravity-forms/)

-Special thanks to Naomi C. Bush for her help
+Special thanks to Rocketgenius for their sponsorship support and to Naomi C. Bush for her help in the initial add-on UI work.

 == Screenshots ==